sensu/sensu-kubernetes-events/README.md

   version     Print the version number of this plugin

 Flags:
-  -t, --event-type string        Query for fieldSelector type (supports = and !=) (default "!=Normal") -e, --external                 Connect to cluster externally (using kubeconfig) -h, --help                     help for sensu-kubernetes-events
+  -a, --agent-api-url string     The URL for the Agent API used to send events (default "http://127.0.0.1:3031/events") -t, --event-type string        Query for fieldSelector type (supports = and !=) (default "!=Normal") -e, --external                 Connect to cluster externally (using kubeconfig) -h, --help                     help for sensu-kubernetes-events